leccese/LinearAlgebra-IntuitiveMethods/README.md

 # LinearAlgebra-IntuitiveMethods
-A website providing content covering the conceptual insights of linear algebra
+A website providing conceptual insights of linear algebra